-FY2020 Allocation
+FY2021 Allocation

 DOE determines the annual funding allocation or "total program allocation" for weatherization assistance for each state and territory from "the annual appropriation [by Congress] less funds reserved for training and technical assistance."
-For fiscal year (FY) 2020, weatherization received \$308.5 million in total appropriations, of which \$305.0 million went to WAP and \$3.5 million for T&TA activities at DOE headquarters.
-Of the total appropriations, DOE was directed to make \$1 million available for a weatherization innovation pilot program.
-In addition, DOE reserved \$6.1 million to make funding available for Sustainable Energy Resources for Consumers (SERC) Grants and allocated an additional \$0.8 million for for formula grant performance tracking.
-DOE also reallocated \$5 million of prior year funds to the program.
-Altogether, \$302.1 million was available to states and territories for FY2020, with \$249.2 million available for the total program allocation and nearly \$52.9 million for T&TA activities.
-For FY2020, the total program allocation was above the threshold.
+For fiscal year (FY) 2021, weatherization received \$315.0 million in total appropriations, of which \$310.0 million went to WAP and \$5.0 million for T&TA activities at DOE headquarters.
+Of the total appropriations, DOE was directed to make \$1 million available for grant recipients that have previously worked through the weatherization innovation pilot program (WIPP) "to implement and demonstrate programs to treat harmful substances, including vermiculite, at the state and regional level."
+Within available funds, DOE reserved \$18.6 million to be made available via the WIPP for innovation and \$6.2